Etheric Studies Glossary of Terms

 Incredulity Blindness: A category of inattention agnosia, in which an audio or visual example of a phenomenon is not experienced because it is so foreign to a person’s worldview.

 Intended Order: This is one of the foundation concepts of the Implicit Cosmology.
-A common factor in ITC is the transformation of broad-spectrum, chaotic energy into intelligently intended features such as the voice in EVP and faces in visual ITC.
+A common factor in ITC is the transformation of broad-spectrum, chaotic energy into intelligently intended features such as speech in EVP and faces in visual ITC.
 This is known as transform ITC.

 Current studies are showing that the output of random event generators decrease in randomness when in the presence of strongly expressed intention.
 There is evidence in precipitation phenomena, such as spirit art, that the precipitation material undergoes a transformation from chaotic physical energy to intended order.